rittschapp/NodeJS-Covid-Graph-AWS-Lambda/README.md

 Plotly username and API token are provided with a plotly account signup at https://www.plotly.com/

-An installed instance of this function can be called via AWS Labmda at:
+An installed instance of this function can be called via AWS Lambda at:

 https://ycqzewcijzia2y6b22r7jihlca0qojcq.lambda-url.us-east-1.on.aws/